OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/rally.md

 ## Synchronize SCM commit information to Change Set Workitem

-OpsHub Integration Manager supports synchronization of commit information from Source Control Management (SCM system) to Rally Change Set.
+<code class="expression">space.vars.SITENAME</code> supports synchronization of commit information from Source Control Management (SCM system) to Rally Change Set.
 These Change Set can also be linked to artifacts (for example, User Story, Defect, etc.) by integration.

 For viewing Change Sets from Rally UI, build and change set configuration should be enabled.
 For enabling this, you can refer to [Enable Build and ChangeSet](https://techdocs.broadcom.com/content/broadcom/techdocs/us/en/ca-enterprise-software/agile-development-and-management/rally-platform-ca-agile-central/rally/using-top/check-status/view-build-status.html/#concept.dita_80d8f1075ec66fb17a4878cb3c466c4b77bb9b62_BuildandSCMTraceability-enable).

-Creating Change Set is not possible from the Rally UI; therefore OpsHub Integration Manager does not support polling of Change Set, only creating Change Set is supported with Rally as the target system.
+Creating Change Set is not possible from the Rally UI; therefore <code class="expression">space.vars.SITENAME</code> does not support polling of Change Set, only creating Change Set is supported with Rally as the target system.

 <div align="center"><img src="../assets/rallyscm.png" alt="" width="900"></div>